muradavud/fight-quiz-backend/README.md

-# UFC Quiz
+# UFC Quiz (Ongoing Project)

-A simple Spring Boot application implementing a quiz for UFC fights.
+A simple Spring Boot API for Angular quiz app.
+For more details, check https://github.com/muradavud/fight-quiz-app

-MySQL + JDBC + Spring MVC.
+MySQL + JDBC + JPA + Spring Security + Spring MVC.
 Fights database initialization file is present in 'data.sql'.
 Images of fighters are scraped via Jsoup on the ufc website.